ninjaPixel/ninjaPixel.js/README.md

 This will create ninjaPixel.js and ninjaPixel.bundle.js.
 The later includes [d3.js](https://github.com/mbostock/d3) and the [d3-tip](https://github.com/Caged/d3-tip) extension.

+###Creating your own
+Include your new TypeScript file in the `code\src` directory (alternatively, if you'd prefer to write in Javascript then save the new file into the `code\src\js` directory).
+Modify the concat-basic options in the gruntfile, to include your new file.
+Once complete, run `grunt`.

 ###Demos
 There are some demo pages located in the `demo` directory.